servicemeshinterface/smi-adapter-istio/README.md

 ## Contributing

-Please refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for more information on contributing to the specification.
+Please refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for more information on contributing to the specification and setting up your development environment.

 ## How to build